safetyscore/safetyscore/docs/whitepaper/whitepaper.md

-* Passive observers should not be able to know anything more about individuals beyond what they’re already able to infer, e.g. tracking people through signal strength correlation despite WiFi MAC randomisation.
+* Passive observers should not be able to know anything more about individuals beyond what they’re already able to infer, e.g. tracking people through signal strength correlation despite WiFi MAC randomization.

 * Active observers should not be able to surveil the population as a whole, and the cost to them knowing the detailed movements, social network, and interactions of individuals should be greater than the cost of existing means, e.g. using CCTV cameras, following people, online tracking, etc.

-We explicitly exclude potential for de-anonymisation in the following two scenarios, as they’d be impossible to guarantee while satisfying our goal of epidemic control:
+We explicitly exclude potential for de-anonymization in the following two scenarios, as they’d be impossible to guarantee while satisfying our goal of epidemic control: